A Life of Crime vs. The Free Market III

 It’d become one of those places where unless you knew someone already there, everyone there would assume you to be plod so worthy of a good stabbing-up.

-In my experience, the last thing to do in that situation is turn tail and leave.
-I stood with the person I’d gone with having a pint at the bar as pool balls clinked loud in a stony silence down by the stage, the players suddenly on edge and wary about anything we might’ve been there to hear them say.
+The last thing to do in that situation is turn tail and leave.
+I stood with the person I’d gone with having a pint at the bar as pool balls clinked loud in a stony silence down by the stage; the players suddenly on edge and wary about anything we might’ve been there to hear them say.

 To really bring home the point we weren’t filthy rozzers on the snoop, we had another round.

 My friend, though, was from out of town; while not quite a bumpkin, they nonetheless didn’t have the first clue of the dynamic going down.

 When they cheerily suggested adding coins to the side of the pool table, so signalling our joining the queue of those already waiting to take on whoever was winner of the previous game (as is the general etiquette for London pub pool tables), it was a quiet, yet resounding enough to be well-beyond any point of being questioned, NO they got in return.

 A New Chapter in the Life of Chaplin?